Wedge-lab/battenberg/README.md

   * frac1_A_0.975 - Associated 95% confidence interval of the bootstrap measure of uncertainty.

 Followed by possible equivalent solutions B to F with the same columns as defined above for solution A (due to the way a profile is fit Battenberg can generate a series of equivalent solutions that are reported separately in the output).

+## Advanced installation instructions

+The instructions below will install the latest stable Battenberg version.
+Please take this approach only when you'd like to do something not covered by cgpBattenberg.

 ### Standalone